GW-288-QuakeTechs/LongD/README.md

 3. Run the app on your preferred development environment.
 4. Use npm install
 5. Then use ionic serve
+6. (Optional) Change your browser view to a mobile device to see mobile layout

 For detailed instructions on building and running the app, please refer to the project's documentation.